Slaymish/my-digital-garden/src/site/notes/Local Area Networks.md

 ## What We've Learnt

-A signle ethernet can connect max 1024
+A single ethernet can connect max 1024
 A point-to-point link connects only two (like the people).
 Wireless networks are range limited (by their *radios*)